MuhammadAriez2/sdoc-hackathon/RESULTS.md

 This project is presented on its behaviour, not on a leaderboard figure.
 The checks in section 1 need no answer key: they are reproducible from this repository or visible in the running application.
-Section 4 records a measurement against the organizers' evaluator, kept because it is real, with its scope stated.
-We do not quote it as a headline.

-The organizers' ground-truth file was used only as a scoring oracle through their supplied evaluator.
 No pipeline here reads it, it is not committed, and no value from it is hardcoded anywhere.

 ---